DzikriMiqdad/SimpleNoteApp/README.md

 * **Delete Notes**: Remove notes in two ways:
   * By swiping the note left or right in the list.
   * By tapping the delete icon while editing a note.
 * **Local Storage**: All notes are securely saved on the device using the Room database.
-* **Initial Data**: The app automatically creates a "welcome" note on the first install.

 ## **Technologies Used**